 - Freshly ground cloves pack a lot more flavor than store-bought ground cloves.
 So grinding your own cloves will actually require less than 1/2 tsp ground.

-Keywords: vegan, gluten free, chutney, relish, probiotic, healthy, fall, winter
+Keywords: vegan, gluten free, chutney, relish, spread, jam, probiotic, healthy, fall, winter